MidnattLantern/HiDoc-API/README.md

 serializers.py
 ---
-Serializers convert data between JSON and Python
+Serializers convert data between JSON and Python.

 permissions.py
 ---
 Stored inside drf_api, this file prevents non-owners from editing other's information. permissions.py import `permissions`, to make sure only the owner can make edits to their properties.

 env.py:
 ---